ajfahim/node-ocr/README.md

 # Node.js OCR API

 A high-performance OCR API that uses Google Drive for text extraction.
-This API provides significantly better concurrency and performance compared to traditional PHP implementations.
+It leverages asynchronous Node.js features for concurrency.
+Benchmarks show slower throughput and longer response times compared to the PHP reference implementation.

 ## Features